Helpful Articles from the

 Cirrhosis is a result of chronic liver disease.
-The liver tissue is replaced by fibrosis or scar tissue and this leads to a loss of liver function.
+The liver tissue is replaced by fibrosis or scar tissue and this leads to a loss of liver cirrhosis of the liverfunction.
 A person suffering from cirrhosis typically feels weak and tired.
 Some pain, nausea, and vomiting may be associated with the condition.
 Most of the time, cirrhosis is caused by alcoholism, hepatitis B or C, and fatty liver disease.
 Generally, cirrhosis is irreversible.
 Cirrhosis treatment focuses on preventing the disease from getting worse.

 In advanced stages of cirrhosis the only option is a liver transplant.
 MELD stands for Model for End-Stage Liver Disease.
 MELD scores are used to set priorities for liver transplants.